 It’s often easy to confuse a whippet and an Italian greyhound, particularly for individuals interacting with them for the first time.

-Whippets and greyhounds don’t only resemble each other, but they’re like a family too.
+Whippets and Italian Greyhounds don’t only resemble each other, but they’re closely related family.

 Yes, whippets and Italian greyhounds have unique differences and similarities too.
 This article compares these two dog breeds extensively to help you decide which is a better choice for you.
 Please read on to learn more about whippet vs Italian greyhound.